 Students interested in becoming candidates for honors in psychology should, at the conclusion of their junior year, have:

-- A cumulative grade point average (GPA) across all their college courses of at least 3.50
+- a cumulative grade point average (GPA) across all their college courses of at least 3.50

-- Taken at least 4.00 units in psychology, including statistics
+- taken at least 4.00 units in psychology, including Statistics

-- A cumulative GPA in psychology courses of at least 3.70
+- a cumulative GPA in psychology courses of at least 3.70

-- Taken 200 and 300-level course(s) relevant to their proposed project; e.g., a student seeking to do a research project in the area of human memory should have taken Cognitive Psychology, Psychology of Language, Research Methods in Cognitive, or, preferably, all three.
+- taken 200 and 300-level course(s) relevant to their proposed project; e.g., a student seeking to do a research project in the area of human memory should have taken Cognitive Psychology, Psychology of Language, Research Methods in Cognitive, or, preferably, all three.

 Honors candidates need to be capable of, and committed to a good deal of self-directed work.
 Nevertheless, honors candidates need to maintain close communications with their advisors.
 The honors advisor is a valuable resource person, and should be consulted regularly from the early stages of preparing the proposal through to the honors examination and final draft of the thesis at the culmination of the program in May of the student’s senior year.

 The proposal must be no more than 10 double-spaced pages in length.
 Each honors candidate must submit a proposal that describes the proposed honors project.
 The proposal is a plan for the honors work, but it is not a rigid set of constraints; it is possible that in the course of the honors project the student may wish (or need) to depart from that plan.
-Such departures must be discussed with the student's advisor, and, if the departure is of major proportions, with Dr. Millin, who will consult the rest of the Department of Psychology for a decision.
+Such departures must be discussed with the student's advisor, and, if the departure is of major proportions, with Leah Dickens, who will consult the rest of the Department of Psychology for a decision.